Characters of the Marvel Cinematic Universe: M–Z: Slug

 Slug (portrayed by Shea Couleé) is a hacker from Madripoor and member of Parker Robbins's gang.
 Slug is a former drag queen who wants to redistribute wealth from the privileged to the Chicago community.

-As of 2025, the character has appeared in one project: the Disney+ series Ironheart.
+As of 2026, the character has appeared in one project: the Disney+ series Ironheart.

 Dmitri Smerdyakov / Chameleon

-Dmitri Smerdyakov (voiced by Roger Craig Smith), also known as Chameleon, is a Russian criminal in an alternate universe who wears a mask to hide his identity.
+Dmitri Smerdyakov (voiced by Roger Craig Smith), also known as Chameleon, is a Russian criminal in an alternate universe who is part of a group of Russian bank robbers.
+During a robbery, Dmitri and most of his accomplices are arrested, though they are later broken out of prison by Mila Masaryk.
+After that, Dmitri starts wearing a white mask to hide his identity.

-As of 2025, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.
+As of 2026, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

 Soren

 Soren (portrayed by Sharon Blynn in Captain Marvel and Spider-Man: Far From Home, and Charlotte Baker in Secret Invasion) is a Skrull and the wife of Talos.
 She is an original character in the MCU.
 The couple have a daughter named G'iah (portrayed by Harriet L. Ophuls and Auden L. Ophuls).
 In 1995, she and other Skrull refugees are reunited with Talos.
 They are offered help from Carol Danvers in finding a home in space.
 However, with no luck, they return to Earth and Soren agrees to join Nick Fury's crew.
 In 2024, she disguises herself as Maria Hill with Talos as Fury while they help Spider-Man and Mysterio with the Elementals until discovering Mysterio's fraudulent nature.
 By 2026, it is revealed that she was killed by Gravik.

-As of 2025, the character has appeared in three projects: the films Captain Marvel and Spider-Man: Far From Home; and the Disney+ series Secret Invasion (flashback).
+As of 2026, the character has appeared in three projects: the films Captain Marvel and Spider-Man: Far From Home; and the Disney+ series Secret Invasion (flashback).

 Marc Spector / Moon Knight

 Spector family

 Marc Spector's family play an important role in his life.
 His parents are Wendy and Elias Spector (portrayed by Fernanda Andrade and Rey Lucas respectively), and his young brother is Randall (portrayed by Claudio Fabian Contreras).
 Randall died in a flooded cave that he and his older brother Marc found.
 Consumed by the loss of Randall, Wendy blamed Marc for Randall's death, which caused her to become abusive towards Marc, who consequently developed dissociative identity disorder and created Steven Grant to protect himself from her.
 Elias forgave Marc for what happened to Randall and tries to reason with Wendy to no avail.
 At some point when Marc was a teenager, he started to leave home.
 Elias tried to get him to change his mind while claiming that he can get help for Wendy.
 By the time Marc was an adult, Wendy had died and Elias can only get a glimpse of Marc during her week-long memorial.

-As of 2025, the characters have appeared in one project: the Disney+ series Moon Knight.
+As of 2026, the characters have appeared in one project: the Disney+ series Moon Knight.